-Noted: in the 1978 cast photos, they are pictured in uniform, amongst the men, as equals
+In the cast photo, they are pictured in uniform, amongst the men, as equals

-Noted: in the 21st century cast photo, the “strong women” are splayed out separately, dressed and posed as if for the cover of Maxim.
+In the cast photo, the “strong women” are splayed out separately, dressed and posed as if for the cover of Maxim.

 (Bonus point: John Colicos is a gleeful villain, from Baltar to “the first Klingon ever to appear in Star Trek”)

 |Baltar: “I didn’t mean for this to happen!
 How could I have known?!
 Don’t hate me…..”|

 |Good & Evil||There are truly evil things in this world (Baltar).|